Insurance bond

 An insurance bond (or investment bond) is a single premium life assurance policy for the purposes of investment.

-Due to tax laws they are a common form of investment in the UK and some offshore centres.
+Due to tax laws they are a common form of investment in the UK and some offshore centres to avoid tax.

 Traditionally insurance bonds were with-profits policies and were often called with-profit(s) bonds.
 Since the introduction of unitised insurance funds they have often been marketed as unit-linked bonds or investment bonds.

-Why invest in an insurance bond?